Jenin82/hacker-rank-tch/README.md

 - If there are more than two unique frequencies, it's impossible for the string to be valid as per the given constraints, so the function returns "NO".
 ****

-Sure, here's the explanation for the function formatted for a GitHub readme:

----

 ## 9. Find Median
   - [Problem](https://www.hackerrank.com/challenges/find-the-median/problem?isFullScreen=true)
   - [Solution](https://github.com/Jenin82/hacker-rank-tch/blob/main/find-the-median.js)